Posted by: ncgp on October 19, 2016

 Both Yes Solar Solutions and Baker Renewable Energy responded enthusiastically about being a part of this pro bono project and started work right away on correcting the solar PV installation, getting permits, interconnection requests and utility filings together on behalf of the Roberts family.
 The system was repaired by the team and is online now, producing more than 5,000 kilowatt hours of power annually, or about a third of what the average home in North Carolina uses over a year.

 Stew Miller, Co-Founder and President of Yes Solar Solutions said, “The Roberts’ story is truly amazing.
 This is great example of the NC solar industry working together for the benefit of a military family in need.”
 Jason Epstein, Executive Vice President of Baker Renewable Energy echoed Stew’s thoughts, “We wish it was done right the first time, but we were absolutely thrilled to be a part of the solutions team.”

 NC GreenPower will be following the solar PV system’s performance, comparing historical data to the next 12 months of energy production and sharing it with the team.
 The Roberts family had more good news this summer when Homes for Our Troops contacted them about another grant opportunity.
 The organization recently received funds to go back to homes they constructed and add a backup generator with a propane tank.
 Jon continues to improve in his recovery from his injuries and is able to communicate through the use of an iPad.
 He now also has the ability to drive an electric wheelchair and enjoys therapeutic horseback riding.

 Now that his system is fixed, we expect that it will soon begin performing the way it should have been – thanks to this group – and Steve’s intent to reduce Jon’s energy costs will come to fruition… a small payback to a worthy Vet.

-Comments Off on Helping out a disabled Army Veteran with Solar PV System
+Comments Off on Helping out an Army Veteran with his Solar PV System